Travel.State.Gov > Intercountry Adoption > Country Information > Indonesia Intercountry Adoption Information

-Exercise increased caution in Indonesia due to terrorism.
+Exercise increased caution in Indonesia due to terrorism and natural disasters.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Reconsider travel to:

 Terrorists continue plotting possible attacks in Indonesia.
 Terrorists may attack with little or no warning, targeting police stations, places of worship, hotels, bars, nightclubs, shopping areas, and restaurants.

 Read the Safety and Security section on the country information page.